ton-kk/various-python-tips/tips.md

 ## python tips

-ython codes i used sometimes.
+pthon codes I used sometimes.
 This content is just a reminder for me.

 ### dictionary